-Place your keyboard into the bootloader mode, either by hitting the
+Put your keyboard into bootloader mode, either by hitting the

-RESET keycode (which may be on a different layer), or by pressing the reset switch usually located on the underside of the board.
-If your keyboard has neither, try holding Escape, or Space+
+RESET keycode (which may be on a different layer), or by pressing the reset switch that's usually located on the underside of the board.
+If your keyboard has neither, try holding Escape or Space+

 For keyboards with Atmel AVR MCUs, the bootloader will be named something similar to